 We’re happy to have Lake Powell Resorts and Marinas hosting us again!
 They have extremely comfortable rooms right by the lake and excellent on-site dining options.
 As an extra bonus they’re within walking distance of the Lake Powell Half Marathon finish line!
 Rooms are limited, so book today!
-Use the promo code MARATHON and save around 20%!

 ***Please make sure to book the Wahweap location - Bullfrog is a few hours away***

 Traditional Guest Rooms: $172++, Lake View Guest Rooms: $202++ per room, per night.

 Valid for dates booked from October 6th-11th, 2021.